Working Hours and Breaks FAQ

 We often have queries asking whether there are 'maximum working hours' or restrictions on working hours in Jersey.

-As Jersey is not in the European Union, the Working Time Directive 2003/88/EC, does not extend to Jersey.
+As Jersey is not in the European Union, therefore the Working Time Directive 2003/88/EC, does not extend to Jersey.
 As such, there are no limits on the number of hours employees can be contracted to work in one day (however employers should bear Health & Safety legislation, safe working practices and any industry specific legislation or guidance in mind).

 If, when offered a contract of employment, an employee feels that the number of hours are too onerous then they should request a change to the hours before they accept the offer of employment or they should decline the offer of employment.